,

 Video will return here when scrolled back into view

 As we previously reported, Farm Credit Mid-America, a Kentucky-based agricultural financial company, filed a lawsuit against the Uncle Nearest in July claiming the company allegedly defaulted on loans worth over $100 million.
-Company owners Fawn and her husband Keith Weaver founded Uncle Nearest in 2017, but now for the first time, they won’t have control over it.
+Company owners Fawn and her husband Keith Weaver founded Uncle Nearest in 2017, but they lost sole control over the company when a judge ordered a third party to take over last year.

 What’s in the Lawsuit?

 Farm Credit accused the Nearest brand of providing them with “apparently inaccurate Borrowing Base reports” regarding the whiskey barrels.
-Additionally, Farm Credit alleged Uncle Nearest borrowed $2 million to invest in a property, that they instead a separate LLC from Uncle Nearest, which was beyond the lender’s reach.
+Additionally, Farm Credit alleged Uncle Nearest borrowed $2 million to invest in a property.

-The alcohol company was named after Nathan “Nearest” Green, a former enslaved Black man credited with being one of the first masters of whiskey.
+The alcohol company was named in honor of Nathan “Nearest” Green, a former enslaved Black man credited with being one of the first masters of whiskey.
 He reportedly was also responsible for teaching Jack Daniel– who would later have his own famous whiskey brand– the ropes.

 In response to the 700-page lawsuit, the co-founder took to Instagram to address the backlash.
 In the video’s caption, Fawn wrote, “Dang… you’ve got to be doing something really big for people to spend their energy writing hit pieces.”
 She and her husband also filed an official response insisting they maintain control of the company.